ghostweasellabs/ashworth-engine/docs/langgraph-based-financial-intelligence-platform_ashworth-engine_v2.md

   The narrative must be clear and compelling for C-suite executives, using professional yet accessible language and data-driven storytelling.

 - **Visual Analytics (Charts):**
   Support visualizing key data in charts within the report.
-This includes trends over time (e.g., revenue or cashflow graphs), category breakdowns (pie or bar charts of expenses by category), and other Apache ECharts/Matplotlib-style visuals to enhance understanding.
+This includes trends over time (e.g., revenue or cashflow graphs), category breakdowns (pie or bar charts of expenses by category), and other Apache ECharts-style visuals to enhance understanding.
-  The system should programmatically generate these charts (e.g., using Python plotting libraries) and embed them in the report output (as images in PDFs or links in Markdown).
+  The system should programmatically generate these charts (e.g., using Python pyecharts library) and embed them in the report output (as images in PDFs or links in Markdown).

 - **Multi-Format Output Delivery:**
   Provide the report in multiple formats.
 At a minimum: Markdown (useful for easy editing or quick sharing), LaTeX (for high-quality typesetting, if complex formulas or formatting is needed), and PDF (for a polished, portable final deliverable).